HCL-TECH-SOFTWARE/connections-ui-docs/main-areas/side-navigation/README.md

 ### Roles Example

-Extending the above example to require that the intranet application entry is only displayed for internal users.
+Extending the above example to require that the intranet application entry is never displayed for external users.

 ```
 {